Newsletter

 Content with structured data.
 FAQ schema, How To schema, and clear heading hierarchies give AI systems a machine readable map of your content.
 Without it, they have to guess what’s a question and what’s an answer.

 Content backed by specific numbers, comparisons, and first person experience.
 AI tools are looking for information that feels authoritative and original, not content that reads like it was rewritten from five other articles.
 The difference between “automation tools can save time” and “we tested Make.com, Zapier, and n8n for three months and Make.com reduced our workflow time by 40%” is the difference between getting ignored and getting cited.
+Our Hermes Agent guide is a good example: specific install commands, real user quotes with linked sources, and honest security critiques made it citable content from day one.

 Content on platforms with community validation.
 Upvotes on Reddit, view counts on YouTube, engagement on LinkedIn.
 These function as trust signals for AI systems the same way backlinks function for Google.